Philip Glass: 2008–present: Chamber music, concertos, and symphonies

 In collaboration with stage auteur, performer and co-director (with Kirsty Housley) Phelim McDermott, Glass composed the score for the new work Tao of Glass, which premiered at the 2019 Manchester International Festival before touring to the 2020 Perth Festival.
+Tao of Glass transfers to @sohoplace for its West End Premier in July 2026.

 During the COVID-19 pandemic, Glass continued composing, with three major works for opera and symphony premiering in 2021 and 2022.
-Glass' opera Circus Days and Nights was commissioned by Cirkus Cirkor.
+Glass's opera Circus Days and Nights was commissioned by Cirkus Cirkor.
 The libretto by David Henry Hwang and Tilde Björfors is based on a book of poems by Robert Lax.
 The world premiere was at the Malmö Opera on May 29, 2021.
 Glass's Symphony No. 14 was premiered by the LGT Young Soloists at the Royal College of Music in London on September 17, 2021.
 The work was commissioned by the orchestra.
 Glass's Symphony No. 13 was premiered by the National Arts Centre Orchestra under Alexander Shelley at the Roy Thomson Hall in Toronto on March 30, 2022.
 Commissioned by the orchestra, the work was written as a tribute to Canadian journalist Peter Jennings.

-On November 7, 2023, Glass and Artisan Books released Philip Glass Piano Etudes: The Complete Folios 1–20 & Essays from Fellow Artists a nine-pound deluxe boxed set of Glass' piano etudes and Studies in Time: Essays on the Music of Philip Glass.
+Symphony No. 15, 'Lincoln,' was due to have its world premiere performed by the National Symphony Orchestra on June 12, 2026, but Glass withdrew the performance from the Kennedy Center, stating "the values of the Kennedy Center today are in direct conflict with the message of the Symphony."
+Symphony No. 15 ultimately received its world premiere by the Boston Symphony Orchestra at Tanglewood in Lenox, Massachusetts on July 5, 2026.